hemanth-devzone/LearnSphere_FullStack_LMS/README.md

 ## Project Overview

-**Learn-Sphere** is a full-stack e-learning platform developed using Java, HTML, and CSS.
-This platform aims to provide an interactive and user-friendly experience for both learners and instructors.
-The project leverages Java for the backend development and HTML, CSS for the frontend.
-It offers various educational features such as user registration, course listings, and progress tracking.
+**Learn-Sphere** is a full-stack e-learning platform developed using Spring Boot and modern web technologies.
+This platform provides an interactive and user-friendly experience for both students and trainers.
+The project leverages Spring Boot for backend development and Thymeleaf with Bootstrap for the frontend.
+It offers various educational features such as user registration, course management, and secure payment integration.

 ### Key Features

 - **User Authentication:**
   Users can create accounts, log in, and maintain their profiles.
-  _Roles:_ Students and Instructors.
+  _Roles:_ Students and Trainers.

 - **Course Management:**
-  Instructors can upload and manage their courses, while students can browse and enroll in available courses.
+  Trainers can create and manage courses with multiple lessons, while students can browse and purchase available courses.

-- **Progress Tracking:**
+- **Lesson Management:**
-  Students can track their learning progress and see how much content they've completed.
+  Trainers can add detailed lessons to courses with topics and learning materials.

-- **Admin Panel:**
+- **Payment Integration:**
-  Admins have full control to manage users and courses, ensuring proper maintenance of the platform.
+  Secure payment processing using Razorpay for course purchases.

 - **Responsive Interface:**
   The platform features a simple, responsive, and intuitive design for both web and mobile devices.